chrislarsen/docs/README.md

-# The Global Dawn API Platform
+# The Intent HQ API Platform

 This repository contains supplementary example code that is referenced by articles in the wiki.
-Please see the [full documentation at the wiki](https://github.com/globaldawn/docs/wiki).
+Please see the [full documentation at the wiki](https://github.com/intenthq/docs/wiki).